UFC Fight Night: Belfort vs. Gastelum: Predictions & Analysis

 A few statistical edges stand out.
 Moraes throws significantly more leather — a 2.5 sig. strike per minute gap.
 Moraes is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Ramos has tighter striking defense, making opponents miss more often.

 The Pick: Sergio Moraes over Davi Ramos.
-We're leaning Moraes here at 73%, a solid but not overwhelming edge.
-Notably, the betting market has Moraes at 67% implied while our model sees 73% — a 6-point disagreement that could signal value.
+We're leaning Moraes here at 66%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Joe Soto vs Rani Yahya